Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

   (speculative execution sees the previous ledger's entropy in the open ledger, the current ledger's at close).
 Open-ledger `entropy_cr_dice()`/`entropy_cr_random()` are previews, not the authority.
+- **Outcome-dependent rollback** is separate from entropy quality.
+Locking a transaction's bytes does not make its application effects irrevocable.
+A later untrusted strong Hook can observe a game's pending state and reject the transaction.
+Applications must constrain accepted transaction/Hook paths or commit the outcome outside that party's rollback authority; merely using an emitted transaction does not remove every strong stakeholder Hook.
+Blocking raw entropy reads prevents that direct prediction route, not all application disclosure or veto paths.
 - **Bounded accept-vs-fallback timing asymmetry** remains possible at the edge of observation deadlines: one node may see a quorum-aligned entropy sidecar before its deadline while another times out to `consensus_fallback`.
 That is a